partykit/partykit/apps/blog/src/content/blog/fireproof-database.md

 ![SHOW ME WHAT YOU GOT meme](/content-images/fireproof-database-connector/meme.png)

-Fireproof is open source and ready for your apps.
+Fireproof is open source (Apache 2.0 & MIT) and ready for your apps.
 [Check out the developer docs](https://use-fireproof.com/docs/welcome) and join the [GitHub discussions](https://github.com/fireproof-storage/fireproof/discussions) and [Fireproof Discord](https://discord.gg/3cGbju6W) to talk to other builders.
 Let us know what you build, and we will feature it in our app showcase.
 We love to share what people do, so tell us about your sketches, demos, games, toys, apps, giant robots, interstellar spacecraft, etc. We hang out in PartyKit’s discord, you can also [join the Fireproof discord here](https://discord.gg/3cGbju6W)!